julianYaman/bitcoin-clicker/README.md

 There are following things planned for future updates:

-- Revise the item price system
+- Revise the item price system (higher prices, better Bitcoin/second rate)
 - Better code structure
 - Better looking design for the item menu
 - (**BIG**) Special items with the ability to give some bonus.
-- Changelog

 If you have any other suggestion, just write an issue with your ideas.